 Buzzsumo and Moz examined more than 1 million articles and identified the trend that all articles that spanned 1,000 words or more received more likes and shares overall.
 That means one thing for your business — if you create longer posts filled with valuable information, you will likely be rewarded with likes and shares.

-- The average first-page result on Google contains 1,890 words according to Backlinko in 2016
+- The average first-page result on Google contains 1,890 words according to Backlinko

 In other words, quality matters more than quantity.
 The longer your content, the more likely it will rank well.
 That means providing as much value as you can for your visitors.
 Remember that your visitors are almost always looking for something specific.
 Go above and beyond when it comes to addressing searcher intent, and giving your customers what they’re searching for.